 When Toni, Marsha, Jeannie and Terry were on their way home from a girl’s trip, they talked about what they could do together to help others.
 Their children were now grown and they wanted to use their time to do something fulfilling.
 After much discussion, they came up with an idea that led them to Ronald McDonald House Morgantown.

-For three years now, this group has been coming to RMH Morgantown on the second and fourth Tuesdays of the month to prepare dinner for the families who stay there.
+For five years now, this group has been coming to RMH Morgantown on the second and fourth Tuesdays of the month to prepare dinner for the families who stay there.
 They are known to everyone around the House as Apron Angels.

 “I still remember serving that first meal, we smiled the whole way home.
 It was so rewarding,” said Toni.